Why Is My Furnace Making a Loud Noise?

 Banging or Popping When the Furnace Switches On

 A furnace that sounds more like a garage band warming up likely has one of two issues, possibly both.
-Your metal ducts might be expanding and contracting, which is often due to them being too small or made of poor quality.
+Your metal ducts might be expanding and contracting, which is often due to them being too small or of poor quality.
 You might also need to clean your furnace burners.
-Dirt on furnace burners keeps them from igniting as they should, which leads to a block in the flow of gas.
+Dirt on furnace burners keeps them from igniting as they should, which causes a block in the flow of gas.
 When the gas is finally able to burn as it should, it does so with a bang.
-In both cases, you'll want to get in touch with one of our technicians to come take a look at your unit to develop a solution.
+In both cases, you’ll want to get in touch with one of our technicians to take a look at your unit and find a solution.

-One thing to note with a squealing furnace is that it's not one of the more serious furnace issues, meaning you don't have to arrange for emergency repair services.
-That being said, you do want to have the issue taken care of sooner rather than later to keep from experiencing other issues that could lead to you spending more money than necessary.
+One thing to note with a squealing furnace is that it’s not one of the more serious furnace issues, meaning you don’t have to arrange for emergency repair services.
+That being said, you do want to have the issue taken care of sooner rather than later to prevent other expensive problems.

 Clicking or Rattling Noises

 Hearing a rattling or tapping noise coming from your furnace?
 A common cause is paper or debris caught in the blower wheel.
-Removing the paper or debris can often solve the tapping noise.
-Be sure to have the unit powered off before removing anything caught in the blower.
+Removing it can often solve the tapping noise.
+Make sure the unit is powered off before removing anything caught in the blower.

-If it's a clicking noise you hear from your furnace, the culprit is likely the ignition system.
-The noise is the result of the spark igniter attempting and failing to trigger the pilot light, which also causes your furnace not to work properly.
-To narrow down the true reason behind the clicking noise, light the pilot to see if it sparks.
+If it’s a clicking noise you hear from your furnace, the culprit is likely the ignition system.
+The noise is the result of the spark igniter attempting and failing to trigger the pilot light, which also prevents proper furnace function.
+To find the cause of the clicking noise, light the pilot to see if it sparks.

 Reasons to Keep Your Furnace in Good Shape

-Once you take care of the loud noise coming from your furnace, be sure to keep up with regular HVAC maintenance throughout the year to keep from hearing odd noises in the future.
 We understand that you might not want to spend extra money on upkeep, but doing so actually saves you money in the long run.
-Additional reasons to properly maintain your furnace include:
+Additional reasons to properly maintain your furnace with regular tune-ups include:

-- Keeping your energy costs and heating bills as low as possible
+- Keeping your energy costs as low as possible.

-If you'd like, we'd be more than happy to work with you to figure out a solid maintenance schedule for your HVAC unit.
-The age of your unit, how often you use it and the general condition of your unit are just three factors that determine how often it should be serviced by a professional.
+Mission AC & Plumbing is more than happy to work with you to figure out a solid maintenance schedule for your HVAC system.
+The age of your unit, how often you use it and its general condition are just some of the factors that determine how often it should be serviced by a professional.

-The next time you hear a loud or odd noise coming from your furnace, be sure to call Mission Air Conditioning.
-We're here to keep your unit fully operational, quiet and performing at its best all year round.
+The next time you hear an odd noise coming from your furnace, be sure to contact Mission AC.
+We’re here to keep your unit quietly performing at its best all year round.